 - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health and safety, and discipline. - Financial the Trust has considerable reliance on continued Government funding through the ESFA together with funding from Local Authorities.
 Circa 40% of the Trust's incoming resources were ESFA funded, 60% came from Local Authorities.
 Whilst this level is expected to continue, there is no assurance that Government nor Local authority policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.
-DfE is currently preparing a policy paper on SEN provision which is likely to impact on these areas as is the policy encouraging all school to academise.
-This later policy will require further statutory legislation to clarify the responsibilities of DfE and local authorities on funding. - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Academy's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational the continuing success of the Trust is dependent on continuing to achieve the highest educational standards and building individual strengths.
+DfE has published a White paper and a SEND Green paper which is likely to impact on the Trust. - Failures in governance and/or management the risk in this area arises from potential failure to effectively manage the Academy's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational the continuing success of the Trust is dependent on continuing to achieve the highest educational standards and building individual strengths.
 To mitigate this risk, Trustees ensure that student success and achievement are closely monitored and reviewed. - Staffing the success of the Trust is reliant upon the quality of its staff.
-Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Fraud and mismanagement of funds all finance staff receive training to keep them up to date with financial practice requirements and develop their skills. - The Trust has agreed a Risk Management Strategy, a Risk Register, and a Risk Management Plan.
+Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning.

+- Fraud and mismanagement of funds all finance staff receive training to keep them up to date with financial practice requirements and develop their skills. - The Trust has agreed a Risk Management Strategy, a Risk Register, and a Risk Management Plan.
 These have been discussed by the Board and include the financial risks to the Trust.
-The register and plan are regularly reviewed by the Board and the Executive considering any new information and formally reviewed annually. - The Trustees have assessed the major risks to which the Trust is exposed, those relating to its finances, teaching, facilities, and other operational areas.
-The Trustees have implemented several systems to assess and mitigate those risks, including internal controls described elsewhere.
-Where significant financial risk remains, they have ensured they have adequate insurance cover. - At the year end, the Trust had no significant liabilities arising from trade creditors or debtors that would have a significant impact on liquidity. - The Board recognises that the defined benefit pension scheme deficit (Local Government Pension Scheme), which is set out in Note 25 to the financial statements, represents a significant potential liability.
-However, as the Board consider that the Trust can meet its known annual contribution commitments for the foreseeable future, the risk from this liability is mitigated.
+The register is regularly reviewed by the Board and the Executive considering any new information and formally reviewed annually. - The Trustees have assessed the major risks to which the Trust is exposed, those relating to its finances, teaching, facilities, and other operational areas.
+The Trustees have implemented several systems to assess and mitigate those risks, including internal controls described elsewhere and contract management of outsourced services.
+Where significant financial risk remains, they have ensured they have adequate insurance cover.